TripleGs/Dawn/README.md

-# Dawn - Falling Sand Sandbox
+# Dawn: The Rise of Sandbox

 Dawn is a pixel-based falling sand simulation game built with Python and Pygame.
 It features a physics-based environment where you can paint with various materials (elements) and watch them interact.